About Your Infection And This Blog…

 It’s a member of the same (infamous crime) family as E. coli: gram negative, motile, naturally resistant to penicillin and fluorquinolone-based antibiotics, highly likely to form a biofilm when it spreads in a medical setting, generally through catheters, but almost every case I’ve seen has been in someone who hadn’t been catheterized.

-.
+All of them, however, had low stomach acid.
 Treating that is vital to both killing a current Proteus infection, and preventing new ones.

 Posted in Infection Killing Protocol, Profiles, Supplements, The Kill List Series, and Useful Tips